 Do we have the Emotional Intelligence to Work with Artificial Intelligence?

 THE ROBOTS ARE COMING!
-Should give up on teaching young people to be lawyers or doctors and train them in robot repair and data analysis instead?
+Should we give up on teaching young people to be lawyers or doctors and train them in robot repair and data analysis instead?

 Whilst these might be the most wide eyed of conclusions about people’s role in the workplace, and of course they have a basis in truth, I think there are other implications that really need to be considered in this future world.

 With great advances in Neuroscience and understanding our brains and human needs, it is clear that people seek connection with others.
 Furthermore, not only do people seek connection there is also significant research that people ‘need’ connection with others and that this is as important to our survival as food and water.
 Additionally, the research into the happiest people has found that it is the quality and quantity of connections with others that leads to greatest wellbeing.

 In a world where individuals are working more remotely with reduced opportunities for real connection with others we may start to see an ever increasing and negatively correlated rise in mental health issues.
 With an ageing population living longer, are they really living a fulfilling and happy life?
 It certainly raises questions about how to promote well being with advances in technology that can increase loneliness.
 Whilst technology can increase connection via things like the web, email, facetime, skype etc. it is the physical presence of others that will lead to the greater wellbeing.